The RJ11 standard is used for the phone. It is an international standard that is used to connect the phone to the telecommunications network.

-The information conveyed with a RJ11 can be analog or digital (DSL).
+The information transmitted can be digital or analog (DSL).

-The telephone cable that arrives at the Subscriber has in general 4-pair UTP, only one will be used.
+The telephone cable that usually happens at the Subscriber has 4 twisted pairs: one pair is used.

 The adapter converts and sends voice signals.

 There are about 44 different variations of catch and standards.
 In Germany there is the TAE connector.

 The RJ standards had many different configurations which have been abbreviated.

 The terminology of today is: RJ11, RJ12 or for a plug 6-pin RJ14 and RJ45 for a 8-pole plug